minddust/minddust.github.io/project/pixelmaker/index.md

 It took me about 3 weeks from the first line of code to the first release.

-If you are interested in the project: [check it out www.pixelmaker.io](https://www.pixelmaker.io/)
+If you are interested in the project: [check it out at www.pixelmaker.io](https://www.pixelmaker.io/)

 <img src="/res/pixelmaker/screenshot.jpg" class="img-responsive">